 - As we said, pay attention to the color.
 Depending on our business, we should use the proper color for our theme and action buttons -especially checkout buttons.
 For example, if we have an online service for our restaurant, use a red theme because it makes our customers more hungry!
 (Like McDonald’s).
 If we have an online bookstore, use yellow, which inspires creativity.

 How to optimize your checkout page template?

-Enable one-page checkout: As we noted, in some cases, one-page checkout boosts the checkout experience for your online shoppers, decreases abandonment rates, and makes it as fast as it can be.
+Enable one-page checkout: As we noted, in some cases, one-page checkout boosts the checkout experience for your online shoppers, decreases abandonment rates, and makes it as fast as possible.
 To implement this, you can use WooCommerce one-page checkout extension.
 This will enable you to add custom fields to the page.
-Customers easily can add, remove and change items from their carts.
+Customers can easily add, remove and change items from their carts.
 Display both product selection and checkout forms on one page.

 Guest checkout: Allow your customers to place addresses without an account.
 That has a great effect on your abandonment rate.

 Offer your customers suggestions: To benefit from upsell and cross-sell strategies, you can suggest other items that most people have bought.
 For example, present them items that people mostly have bought with this item.
 One of the best ways to offer users their favorite offers is to use the MC WooCommerce Wishlist plugin.
 With this plugin, users add products to their wishlist, and you have the opportunity to offer them their favorite products in various ways.

 Adding star ratings and Testimonials: That will increase your customers’ trust.
 In addition, if your website viewers see that customers suggest your products to others, they’re willing to go through the checkout process rather than abandoning their shopping cart.

 Configure your email marketing settings to allow your viewers to subscribe to your newsletter.
 You shouldn’t make them opt-in early when they haven’t even decided whether to buy or not.
 But for customers who decide to buy and pursue the checkout process, that is a need.